snygt2007/Gita_Insight_Project2019/README.md

 ## Test
-- Instructions for how to run all tests after the software is installed
+- Instructions for how to run all tests after the software is installed (This requires the model to be downloaded in the backend/models folder) python online_search.py start localhost:5000 in your local browser (google chrome) Select .png image for a search query.
+Alternatively, you can select an existing image from the static/semisuper to execute the search.

-python online_search.py
-start localhost:5000 in your local browser (google chrome)

 ```
 ```